A. J. McCarron: 2011 season

 After a tight competition for the starting quarterback position during spring practices, McCarron was named as the co-starting quarterback alongside Phillip Sims for the team's 2011 season opener versus Kent State, and later became the de facto starter by starting in every game.
-In his first collegiate start, he passed for 226 yards and one touchdown with two interceptions as Alabama won 48–7.
+In his first collegiate start, McCarron threw for 226 yards, a touchdown, and two interceptions as Alabama won 48–7.
 His first road start for Alabama came the following week, as the Tide traveled to State College, Pennsylvania.
-His performance of 163 yards with no turnovers helped Alabama defeat Penn State by a score of 27–11, which came to be the last loss for head coach Joe Paterno.
-Another solid performance, alongside running back Trent Richardson, helped him get a victory in his first SEC start, a 38–14 win versus #14 Arkansas.
+McCarron's performance of 163 yards with no turnovers helped Alabama defeat Penn State by a score of 27–11, which turned out to be the last loss for head coach Joe Paterno.
+Another solid performance, alongside running back Trent Richardson, helped McCarron get a victory in his first Southeastern Conference (SEC) start, a 38–14 win over #14 Arkansas.

-During the course of his sophomore season, McCarron helped lead the Crimson Tide to a 11–1 overall record during the regular season, including 7–1 record in conference.
-Alabama's only loss of the season came during a 6–9 overtime defeat at the hands of #1-ranked LSU.
-During the game, he completed 16-of-28 passes for 199 yards with one interception.
+During the course of his sophomore season, McCarron helped lead the Crimson Tide to an 11–1 overall record during the regular season, including 7–1 record in conference.
+Alabama's only loss of the season came during a 9–6 overtime defeat at the hands of #1-ranked LSU.
+During the game, McCarron completed 16-of-28 passes for 199 yards and an interception.
 By remaining unbeaten during the rest of the regular season, Alabama again met LSU at the Superdome for the national championship.
-His performance of 234 yards passing earned him Offensive Player of the Game in a 21–0 rout of the Tigers.
-During his first season as starting quarterback, he passed for a total of 2,634 yards with 16 touchdowns and five interceptions and a BCS National Championship.
+His performance of 234 yards passing earned McCarron Offensive Player of the Game in a 21–0 rout of the Tigers.
+During his first season as starting quarterback, McCarron threw for 2,634 yards, 16 touchdowns, and five interceptions and led the team to the BCS National Championship.